 5. After the zipped file has been downloaded, it will appear in the bottom toolbar of your browser window.

 6. Open the folder from the toolbar or from where your computer downloads files (usually the Downloads folder).
 To open the file, use a program like WinZip or the utility program that comes with your operating system.
 Generally, if you right-click on the zipped file, the options appear to open it with a specific program.

-7. The folder will contain three items: a lost/damage summary, a lost/damage txt file, and instructions.
+7. The folder will contain three items: a lost/damaged summary, a lost/damaged txt file, and instructions.

 9. The summary is a spreadsheet that provides an overview of each item that is eligible for a potential refund.

 10. The last file is a text file report that contains the SKU and the number of misplaced or damaged inventory.
 Use this information to prepare your Amazon refund request.
 You will attach these files to your case with Amazon.
 You do not need to alter the format of these files, but it is recommended to rename the file to your company’s name and the type of reimbursement (E.G. HowCoolisThat-Lost).

 Examples are shown below of Lost and Damaged refund files.
 The Damaged files will contain additional information, including the required transaction ID.